Clastify logo

 Why alkanes need radical conditions

-A substitution reaction is a reaction where one atom or group in a molecule is replaced by another atom or group.
-In radical substitution of alkanes, a halogen atom replaces a hydrogen atom in the alkane.
+A substitution reaction is a reaction in which one atom or group in a molecule is replaced by another atom or group.
+In radical substitution of alkanes, a halogen atom takes the place of a hydrogen atom in the alkane.

 Alkanes do not react much under ordinary conditions.
-Their C–C and C–H bonds are strong, and the molecules are essentially non-polar, so many polar reagents are not attracted to them.
-This is why alkanes are often described as kinetically stable: reactions may be possible, but the activation energy is high, so they happen slowly unless suitable conditions are used.
+Their CCC-C and CHC-H bonds are strong, and the molecules are essentially non-polar, so many polar reagents are not attracted to them.
+For that reason, alkanes are often described as kinetically stable: reactions may be possible, but the activation energy is high, so they are slow unless suitable conditions are used.

-Alkanes are also thermodynamically unstable with respect to combustion.
-Reacting with oxygen to form carbon dioxide and water is energetically favourable.
-A bottle of hexane does not burst into flames at room temperature because combustion is not unfavourable; the reaction simply has a high activation energy.
+At the same time, alkanes are thermodynamically unstable with respect to combustion.
+Reaction with oxygen to form carbon dioxide and water is energetically favourable.
+A bottle of hexane does not burst into flames at room temperature because combustion has a high activation energy, not because combustion is unfavourable.

 Overall reaction